The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 🌟 Top Tip: If you plan on visiting the Royal Opera House without watching a performance, be sure to book a guided tour because without one, you won’t be allowed to enter the opera house at all.
 The interiors are truly captivating and worth a visit!

-If you want to relax even more during your time in Muscat, head over to Shatti Al Qurum Beach (also known as ‘Shatti Beach’) for a swim in the Gulf of Oman.
-It’s also an amazing place to watch sunset and get some shade under the palm trees.
-There are many restaurants nearby too!
+If you want to relax during your time in Muscat, head over to Qurum Beach for a swim in the Gulf of Oman.
+Rows of palm trees decorate this long sandy beach.
+It’s also an amazing place to watch the sunset.

 🏡 The Best Places to Stay in Muscat